Kurrawong/graphdb-compound-naming-plugin/README.md

 See the next section below for an example of running the function within a SPARQL query.

+#### Components must have `rdf:type` and `sdo:additionalType`

+The current implementation requires a component type to have an `sdo:additionalType` and an `rdf:type` value.
+It would make sense to also have a fallback if an `rdf:type` value is not found, for example, `skos:prefLabel`.

+Future implementations may consider other predicates and maybe even have a priority order.
+These same considerations may also be applied to the language tags of the values.

 ## Running prebuilt GraphDB container image with plugin preloaded

 Run a prebuilt GraphDB container image with the plugin preloaded.